 Who has access to your information?

 Your information will not be shared outside PK Physio unless your consent is obtained.
-Examples include: communications with your GP, consultant or other healthcare profession related to your treatment; legal team in the event of an accident claim; medical insurer if they require an update on progress; forms for occupational health, social services, disability assessment.
+Examples include: communications with your GP, Consultant or other healthcare professional(s) related to your treatment; legal team in the event of an accident claim; medical insurer (or intermediary healthcare company) if they require an update on progress; forms for occupational health, social services, disability assessment.

 We will not sell or rent your information to third parties.